SCHOOL VISITS AND EVENTS

 Janet Rothwell, LRC Manager, Langley Grammar School

 Join me on my journey to becoming an author!
-From dreams of joining the NASA space program, to making comics and eight years as a minor rock star—plus lots of reading and writing in between.
-Along the way, I discuss the inspiration for my stories and how learning to "sleep-type" helped me finish my first novel.
-The event includes readings from 15 Days Without a Head and Waiting for Gonzo, as well as an opportunity for questions and book signing.
+From dreams of joining the NASA space program and making comics in my bedroom, to writing songs and playing in a band (who were "almost famous!")—plus lots of reading and writing in between.
+Along the way, I reveal some of the true events that inspired my stories, and how learning to "sleep-type" helped me finish my first novel.

 "Seeing 200 faces rapt, involved and amused by